 For all

-amount values, ensure the amount always corresponds to your local state or province regulations to ensure tax compliance.
+taxamount values, ensure the amount always corresponds to your local state or province regulations to ensure tax compliance.

 Note

-If you choose to optionally submit Level 2 data with Level 3 data, the tax rate must be set between 0.1% & 22% of the transaction amount when the tax amount is greater than $0.00.
+If you choose to optionally submit Level 2 data with Level 3 data, the tax rate must be set between 0.1% and 22% of the transaction amount when the tax amount is greater than $0.00.

 Visa